Mindfulness App Training for Rumination in Adolescents

 The trial does not specify if you need to stop taking your current medications, but if you are on psychotropic medication, you must be on a stable dose for at least 2 months before joining.

-Is the mindfulness app safe for adolescents?
+What prior data suggests that this mindfulness app is safe for adolescents?

 Adolescents aged 13-18, who are right-handed and fluent in English, can join this trial.
 They must have a personal smartphone and be on a stable dose of any psychotropic medication for at least two months.
 Those with certain psychiatric disorders, history of severe head trauma or substance abuse, or conditions that preclude fMRI scanning cannot participate.Inclusion Criteria